1owell/Battleship/README.md

 Players are prompted for a username when visiting, and their session is uniquely identified by a UUID.

-WebSockets are used to notify the client about game updates.
+WebSockets are used to notify the client about game updates as well as a global and game based chat rooms.